helixml/docs/pages/index.md

   ### Developer &amp; DevOps friendly {% .jumbo %}

-  A deployment of Helix is simple to integrate with: we have a [simple API](/docs/api) and you can also see what API calls to make from inside the [chat app](https://app.tryhelix.ai/).
-DevOps is easy from small to big: deploy on a single VM with Docker Compose, roll out the control plane to Kubernetes with our Helm chart, and deploy GPU runners from any computer running Linux with an NVIDIA GPU, including deploying on RunPod and Vast.ai.
+  Helix is simple to integrate with: we have a [simple API](/docs/api) and you can also see what API calls to make from inside the [chat app](https://app.tryhelix.ai/).
+Deploying the stack is easy with our optimized containers, deploy GPU runners with NVIDIA Docker or RunPod.

   {% /item %}